nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## **Implementation**

-The sections below give more details on how the following features are implement.
+The sections below give more details on how the following features are implemented.
 * Dynamic Ui Rendering
 * Create
 * View